CanisCoder/DevOps-Learning/README.md

-# Learn Git and GitHub in DevOps
+# Learn Git and GitHub for DevOps

 Welcome to our beginner's guide to Git and GitHub in DevOps!